About This Course

 Graduates of this programme will be able to pursue careers in the allied healthcare professions, become involved in a wide range of sport and exercise-related activities from General Practice and consultants in Sports Medicine to the provision of medical care for athletes and teams as well as exercise specialists for the provision of exercise medicine services within the HSE.
 Medical graduates will be eligible to apply for the higher specialist training programme of the Faculty of Sports & Exercise Medicine.
 Graduates may also pursue a career in higher education and research.

 Applicants for the MMedSc (Sports and Exercise Medicine) will be required to hold either:

-- An Honours Physiotherapy degree, NFQ Level 8, at second Class Honours, or higher, and membership of /or eligible to be a member of the Irish Society of Chartered Physiotherapists;
+- A Second Class Honours Grade I or higher in a primary honours degree (NFQ, Level 8) in Physiotherapy, and membership of /or eligible to be a member of the Irish Society of Chartered Physiotherapists;

-- Applicants who do not meet the normal academic or experience requirements may also be considered following a review of their individual qualifications and experience by the course committee.
+- Applicants who do not meet the normal academic or experience requirements may also be considered under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the course committee.
 Admission of such applicants will be subject to the approval of the College of Medicine and Health Executive Committee;

 - Acceptance of a candidate into the programme is subject to Garda Vetting.

 For Applicants with Qualifications Completed Outside of Ireland

 Applicants must meet the required entry academic grade, equivalent to Irish requirements.
 For more information see our Qualification Comparison page.

 For full details of the non-EU application procedure visit our how to apply pages for international students.

 - In UCC, we use the term programme and course interchangeably to describe what a person has registered to study in UCC and its constituent colleges, schools, and departments.